Skip to main content

 Vacancy Description

-Applications are invited from suitably qualified candidates for a full-time, fixed term position as a Postdoctoral Researcher with the project ‘STEMMA: Systems of Transmitting Early Modern Manuscript Verse, 1475–1700’ at the University of Galway, Ireland.
+Applications are invited from suitably qualified candidates for a full-time, fixed term (24-month) position as a Postdoctoral Researcher/Research Associate - QC Analytical Scientist at the Centre for Cell Manufacturing Ireland (CCMI) - College of Medicine, Nursing and Health Sciences.

 The default position for all new public sector appointments is the 1st point of the salary scale.
 This may be reviewed, and consideration afforded to appointment at a higher point on the payscale (subject to the project’s funding limitations), where evidence of prior years’ equivalent experience is accepted in determining placement on the scale above point 1, subject to the maximum of the scale.